-Autism Spectrum Disorder is characterized by two features: a) persistent deficits in social communication across multiple contexts, and b) restricted, repetitive patterns of behaviors, interests, or activities.
+When conducting autism evaluations, we at Brain and Body Integration characterize Autism Spectrum Disorder by two features: a) persistent deficits in social communication across multiple contexts, and b) restricted, repetitive patterns of behaviors, interests, or activities.
 Let’s start by breaking down the feature of deficits in social communication.

 Previous conceptualizations of autism separated deficits in social interaction and communication into separate categories.
 In contrast, the most current edition of the DSM has focused on the concept of deficits in social communication.
 Aka, the manner in which an individual uses communication for social purposes.
 Neurotypical children and adults use a variety of verbal and non-verbal means of communicating to convey social intent.
-Individuals with autism spectrum disorder often lack the “nuts and bolts” of social communication that present without conscious thought in typically developing children and adults.
+We observed during our autism testing in Colorado that individuals with autism spectrum disorder often lack the “nuts and bolts” of social communication that present without conscious thought in typically developing children and adults.

 Social communication deficits often manifest as deficits in social-emotional reciprocity; deficits in non-verbal communicative behaviors used for social interactions; and deficits in developing, maintaining, and understanding relationships.
-Problems with social-emotional reciprocity can be observed via an abnormal social approach; difficulty with normal back-and-forth conversation; reduced sharing of interests, emotions, or affect; and failure to initiate or respond to social interactions.
-Examples of deficits in nonverbal communication used for social interaction include poorly integrated verbal and nonverbal communication, abnormalities in eye contact and body language-or deficits in understanding and use of gestures, and a lack of facial expressions and nonverbal communication.
-Deficits in developing, maintaining, and understanding relationships, range from difficulties adjusting behavior to suit various social contexts; to difficulties in sharing imaginative play or in making friends; to the absence of interest in peers.
-These deficits in social communication are a primary focus of our autism spectrum evaluations, which will be discussed later on this page.
+Problems with social-emotional reciprocity can be observed while administering an autism evaluation via behaviors such as an abnormal social approach; difficulty with normal back-and-forth conversation; reduced sharing of interests, emotions, or affect; and failure to initiate or respond to social interactions.
+Examples of deficits in nonverbal communication used for social interaction include poorly integrated verbal and nonverbal communication, abnormalities in eye contact and body language or deficits in understanding and use of gestures, and a lack of facial expressions and nonverbal communication.
+Deficits in developing, maintaining, and understanding relationships, ranging from difficulties adjusting behavior to suit various social contexts; to difficulties in sharing imaginative play or in making friends; to the absence of interest in peers.
+These deficits in social communication are a primary focus of our autism testing in Colorado, which will be discussed later on this page.

 Recent prevalence rates (as of 2018) have shown that Autism Spectrum Disorder affects 1 in 59 children.
-With such a high prevalence rate, early screening and intervention is paramount to achieving improved communication and social abilities.
-An autism spectrum evaluation will test your child to determine the presence of social communication deficits and restricted, repetitive patterns of interests, behaviors, or activities.
+With such a high prevalence rate, our autism testing in Colorado encourages early screening and intervention as it is paramount to achieve improved communication and social abilities.
+An autism evaluation will test your child to determine the presence of social communication deficits and restricted, repetitive patterns of interests, behaviors, or activities.
 Observational testing is used to observe your child while he or she is engaged in play or other structured activities.
 Various games, activities, and interactions occur that are designed to elicit typical or atypical social communication behavior and restricted, repetitive patterns of behaviors, interests, or activities.
 We also administer comprehensive questionnaires to parents/caregivers regarding symptoms related to autism spectrum disorder and other neurodevelopmental disorders.
-In addition, our team will also assess cognitive functioning via an intelligence test (to rule out the potential of an intellectual disability as the cause for the child/adult’s symptom presentation), and we assess for other factors such as adaptive functioning, communication ability, and behavioral symptoms.
+In addition, our team will also assess cognitive functioning via an intelligence test (to rule out the potential of an intellectual disability as the cause for the child/adult’s symptom presentation), and we assess for other factors such as adaptive functioning, language ability, and behavioral symptoms.

+We offer autism testing in Colorado for children ages 18 months to 17 years old.
 An autism spectrum evaluation can last up to four hours, but it is sometimes shorter given the age and/or participation level of the individual.
-We can test toddlers as young as 18 months old, and adults throughout the lifespan.
 The assessment is then tailored to be appropriate to the individual’s developmental level (aka, it would be strange to ask an adult to engage in pop-up toy play, while this game would be enjoyable for an 18-month-old toddler) and level of speech development.
-Parent and caregivers should bring snacks, drinks, and encouragement for your child.
-Also be prepared to answer very specific questions about your child’s behavior and questions about your child’s early developmental history.
-In addition, other children are not allowed to be present during the evaluation.
-This allows the individual to focus specifically on the examiner or parent without being distracted by the presence of other children.
+Parents and caregivers should bring snacks, drinks, and a lot of encouragement for their children.
+Also, be prepared to answer very specific questions about your child’s behavior and questions about your child’s early developmental history.
+In addition, we do not allow other children to be present during the autism evaluation.
+This allows the child to focus specifically on the examiner or parent without being distracted by the presence of other children.
 Thus, if you have other children at home, make sure you have a caregiver that is willing to watch your children while your child participates in the evaluation.

-Book an appointment at Colorado’s favorite autism spectrum evaluation center to get those answers you’ve been searching for.
+Learn more about our autism testing in Colorado!
+Book an appointment at Colorado’s favorite autism spectrum evaluation center to get the answers you’ve been searching for.
 Call us today!